twofold-rsc/twofold/sites/website/app/pages/docs/reference/flash-messages.md

 # Flash messages

-Flash messages provide immediate feedback in your UI when a user completes an action.
-They're perfect for toast notifications and alerts to keep users informed.
+Flash messages give immediate feedback after users complete an action.
+They are ideal for toast notifications and alerts, keeping users informed in a non-intrusive way.

+In Twofold, flash messages work in both server and client actions, support complex data structures, and offer built-in type safety.

-## Server actions
+## Creating messages

-To create a flash message from a server action, use the `flash` function from `@twofold/framework/flash`.
+To create flash messages from a server action, use the `flash` function from `@twofold/framework/flash`.

+For example, to display a success message after the user signs in:

 ```tsx
 // app/pages/index.page.tsx